-However, it’s possible that some American Access customers will qualify for discounts, including the following discounts:
+However, some American Access customers may qualify for discounts, including the following discounts:

 Safe Driving Discounts: Drivers with a safe driving record will pay cheaper rates with American Access.
 If you have three to seven years of driving history with no accidents, speeding tickets, or other incidents, then you could qualify for a safe driving discount.

-Multi-Vehicle Discount: American Access only sells auto insurance, so the company does not offer bundling discounts (say, for bundling home and auto insurance together).
+Multi-Vehicle Discount: American Access only sells auto insurance, so the company does not offer bundling discounts (say, for bundling home and auto insurance).
 However, you may be able to save by bundling multiple vehicles together under one policy.

-Vehicle Safety Feature Discount: If you drive a safe vehicle with strong crash safety ratings, then you can save on insurance.
-Vehicles with strong safety ratings tend to have lower insurance premiums than other vehicles.
+Vehicle Safety Feature Discount: If you drive a safe vehicle with strong crash safety ratings, you can save on insurance.
+Vehicles with solid safety ratings tend to have lower insurance premiums than others.

 Cheap SR-22 Insurance: SR-22 insurance will never be cheap.
 However, relative to other SR-22 insurance providers, American Access may offer cheaper-than-average SR-22 insurance rates in Arizona, Indiana, Illinois, and Texas.